Checking Ops Manager State after a Power Failure on vSphere

-To ensure Ops Manager is running, do the following:
+To ensure that Ops Manager is running, do the following:

-Open vCenter and navigate to the resource pool that hosts your PCF deployment.
+Open vCenter and navigate to the resource pool that hosts your Ops Manager deployment.

 Locate the VM with the name

 Review the State and Status columns for the Ops Manager VM.
-If Ops Manager is running, they say Powered On and Normal.
-If this is not the case, restart the VM.
+If Ops Manager is running, the columns show Powered On and Normal.
+If the columns do not show Powered On and Normal, restart the VM.

-To ensure BOSH Director is running, do the following:
+To ensure that BOSH Director is running, do the following:

-Note: If you do not know the URL of the Ops Manager VM, you can use the IP address from vCenter.
+Note: If you do not know the URL of the Ops Manager VM, you can use the IP address that you obtain from vCenter.

-In the BOSH Director row, record the CID.
+In the BOSH Director row, locate and record the CID.
 The CID is the cloud ID and corresponds to the VM name in vSphere.

-Navigate to the vCenter resource pool or cluster that hosts your PCF deployment.
+Navigate to the vCenter resource pool or cluster that hosts your Ops Manager deployment.

-Locate the VM with the name that corresponds to the CID value you copied.
+Locate the VM with the name that corresponds to the CID value that you copied.

 Review the State and Status columns for the VM.
-If the State is not Powered On, restart the VM.
+If the State column does not show Powered On, restart the VM.

-If the VM is Powered On but Status does not display Normal, it may be due the following known issue: Monit inaccurately reports the health of UAA.
+If the State column shows that the VM is Powered On but the Status column does not does not show Normal, it may be due the following known issue: Monit inaccurately reports the health of UAA.
 To resolve this issue, do the following: